ALTER NATIVE CONTRIBUTORS APPLICATION

-AlterNative commissions are calculated in base on the involvement of AlterNative in each project and does not include commercial agents and affiliates fees.
+AlterNative commissions are calculated based on the involvement of AlterNative in each project and does not include commercial agents and affiliates fees.

-There are many thing you can do for increasing your chances to improve your status and get more profits.
+There are many things you can do for increasing your chances to improve your status and get more profits.

 First of all we believe that your reputation is at the top.